 Urban Exploration is the exploration of manmade structures, usually abandoned ruins or hidden components of the manmade environment.
 Photography and historical interest/documentation are heavily featured in the hobby…

 It all started sometime in 2002 when I arrived back in North Carolina after spending most of life in Europe bouncing from country to country as an army brat.

-With the freedom of a car and a lifelong interest in “old things” and photography, I started driving around and exploring the town I had been born in but didn’t really know.
+With the freedom of a car and a lifelong interest in “old things” and photography, I started driving around and exploring the town of Statesville, where I had been born but didn’t really know.

 Somewhere along the way, I ran across the term “urban exploration” on the internet.
-Now I had a name for what I had been doing, and unbeknownst to me, there were other people all over the world already doing it as well.
+I not only didn’t know there was a name for what I had been doing, but that there were other people all over the world already doing it as well.

 Now, in 2021 I have come back to this project, and hope to expand it.

 “Urban exploration” only takes you so far when you’re trying to learn a story.
 I love finding physical spaces but I also love finding the obscure stories that form their foundation.
 Sometimes the information is there waiting to be discovered, sometimes it’s lost forever.
+Many times you have to speculate based on what you can find.
 Whatever the result, the trip can be as satisfying as the destination.

 This has led me down many other paths of exploration, including dives into local history and folklore.

 Over time, the site has become a repository for any sort of esoteric information or content relating to NC that gains my attention.